-I thank God for His blessings and for guiding me.
-As of today, I've been blessed to have visited all 48 churches, 19 of the 20 missions, an abbey, a monastery, all 8 stations, 2 chapels, our cathedral and all 3 Newman Centers.
-Now, with the grace of God, I only have: 1 mission and a military chapel left to visit.
-Each location offers a new experience with a gift to share as the Holy Spirit guides me along the way.
-Where there is a will, there is a way.
-Where there is God, there is an answer.
+I thank God for His blessings and for guiding me through the 12,921.6 mile pilgrimage.
+As of this evening, I have visited all 48 churches, 20 missions, an abbey, a monastery, all 8 stations, 3 chapels, 3 Newman Centers and our cathedral.
+Now, with the grace of God, I will convert this blog into book.
+Each location offered a new experience with a gift to share as the Holy Spirit guided me along the way.

 According to Vatican Radio: On Sunday, Pope Francis announced the creation of 17 new Cardinals.
 A consistory will be held on the 19 of November, the eve of the closing of the Jubilee of Mercy.
 Thirteen of the new Cardinals will be under 80 years and will be eligible to vote in a conclave.
 The Holy Father said that those chosen come from five continents.
 They include three American Archbishops and Archbishops from Mauritius and Bangladesh.
 For more info go to: www.news.va/en/news/pope-announces-17-new-cardinals-in-consistory